geoaigroup/GEOAI-ECRS2023/README.md

 [![Conference](https://img.shields.io/badge/ECRS-Conference-brightgreen)](https://ecrs2023.sciforum.net/)

 Welcome to the official repository of GEOAI papers published in the 5th International Electronic Conference on Remote Sensing (ECRS 2023).
+Here you can explore a comprehensive collection of insightful research papers covering various topics in the field of remote sensing.
+We invite you to delve into the latest advancements and discoveries presented by our esteemed researchers and authors.

 ## [Empirical Study of PEFT techniques for Winter Wheat Segmentation](https://geogroup.ai/publication/2023ecrs_peftwheat/2023ECRS_PEFTWheat.pdf)